satoshikumano/CarND-Behavioral-Cloning-Submission/writeup_report.md

 * If there are obstacles on the road and car is forced to approach to the corner.
   -> Model trained with left/ right images and augmented steering angle would get better result.

+  In fact, model trained with left/ right images performs much better than submitted model on course 2.
+  However, is not enough to go around the course 2.